WHAT IS B.A.S.E JUMPING?

 World Record - Most BASE Jumps in 24 Hours

-On 31st December 2005, Australian BASE jumper Gary Cunningham set the world record for the most BASE jumps done in 24 hours.
+On 31st December 2005, Australian BASE jumper Gary Cunningham set the world record at KL Tower for the most BASE jumps done in 24 hours.
 He completed 133 jumps.
 Gary was assisted by a team of 12 people packing his parachutes.

 KL Tower International BASE Jump Merdeka Circuit 2006